beersiri69/Doraemon-Randcard/README.md

 ------------
 Before it came to random card, It's have a game in hang out party called :pushpin:["Doraemon-Game"](#DoraemonGame) that play in many party for fun.
 But the problem is "Who have card deck with perfect 52 card".
 So this application will fix this problem just add it on your mobile phone.

-Install
+Installation
 ------------
 Because it's a PWA you don't need to use familiar way to install something in your mobile phone.
-Just do following these step to :pushpin:[install this application](#Installation)
+Just do following these step to :pushpin:[install this application](#InstallationGuide)

 Realtime
 ------------